Clinical Trials

 Keith Diaz, PhD

-U.S. Adults spend on average 11 to 12 hours a day in sedentary behavior.
-Daily sedentary behavior is strongly associated with risk of cardiovascular disease.
-The purpose of the BREAK II research study is to answer two questions: (1) How frequent should periods of prolonged sedentary time be interrupted? and (2) What is the appropriate duration or length of time of these breaks in sedentary time?
-If you are 18 years old or older and have no history of chronic diseases, and no physical disability preventing ability to walk and a non-smoker you may be eligible for this study.
-Participants will...
+U.S. Adults spend on average 11 to 12 hours a day sitting.
+Daily sedentary behavior is strongly associated with the risk of heart disease.
+The purpose of the BREAK II research study is to answer two questions: (1) How frequently should periods of prolonged sedentary time be interrupted? and (2) What is the appropriate duration or length of time of these breaks in sedentary time?
+If you are 18 years old or older and have no history of chronic diseases, and no physical disability preventing ability to walk and a non-smoker, you may be eligible for this study.
+Participants will receive up to $...

 • Principal Investigator: